si-mikey/BoostWebDriver/readme.md

 Instructions:
 =========
-1. launching a new instance, arguments are optional if they are defaults like below.
+1. launching a new instance, which navigates to google.com
 2. You need to have cURL enabled.

 ```php